eblipscomb/eblipscomb.github.io/_conferences/hello-connect-tech.md

 ---
 ---
 # Note 1
-Hello I learned Jekyll from LHaura Moore
+Hello I learned Jekyll from Laura Moore

 # Note 2
 This is note 2